Ruth Stone: Legacy

 Stone's long-time residence in Goshen, Vermont was listed on the National Register of Historic Places in 2016.
 Her heirs (both literary and family) — including her granddaughter, poet and visual artist Bianca Stone — have established a foundation to convert the property into a writer's retreat.

 Paintbrush: A Journal of Poetry and Translation 27 (2000/2001) was devoted entirely to Stone's work.

 The Ruth Stone Poetry Prize awarded by The Vermont College of Fine Arts and their literary journal Hunger Mountain is in its sixth year.

-Stone's daughters Phoebe Stone and Abigail Stone, and her granddaughter Bianca Stone, are all published writers.
+Stone's daughters Phoebe Stone and Abigail Stone, and her granddaughters Hillery Stone and Bianca Stone, are all published writers.

 Cultural references

 The voice of Ruth Stone reading her poem "Be Serious" is featured in the film USA The Movie.

 A documentary film by Nora Jacobson, Ruth Stone's Vast Library of the Female Mind, was released in 2022.